moves-rwth/storm/getting-started.md

 will build and run the tests.

-In case of errors, please do not hesistate to [contact us](about.html#people-behind-storm).
-Please provide the output of ```make check-verbose``` and the output of `cmake` in the configuration step to ease solving the problem.
+In case of errors, please do not hesistate to [notify us](documentation/installation/troubleshooting.html#file-an-issue).

 # Running Storm

 Congratulations, you are now ready to run storm!

 We will now discuss some examples to get you started.
 While they should illustrate how the tool is run, there are many more features and options to explore.
+For more details, be sure to check the [usage](documentation/usage/usage.html) and consult the help message of Storm.

 ## Standard model checking